catalyst-cooperative/open-energy-data-for-all/episodes/introduction.md

 :::::::::::::::::::::::::::::::::::::: questions

-* What do I need to think about so that my project doesn't fall apart halfway to the finish line?
 * Working with data sucks.
 How can I make sure no one else has to suffer this misery?
 * What can I do to help my work have lasting impact?